Womoemy/react-task-tracker/README.md

-# Getting Started with Create React App
+# React Task Tracker

+Task Tracker is a project from Brad Traversy's React Crash Course.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts